-Proposed CRASH Space Code of Conduct
+CRASH Space Code of Conduct

 Our mission is to create a welcoming environment for the community to expand their technical, scientific, and artistic skills through individual projects, social collaboration, and education.
 As a result, we put “BE AWESOME” as our #1 House Rule.

 Sometimes, however, “BE AWESOME” is not specific enough to encourage the diversity and multiple points of view that strengthen our community and projects.
 Therefore, we would like to make it clear that we at CRASH Space are dedicated to providing a safe and encouraging environment for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
-Our goal is to treat others with respect in all of our workshops, classes, events, talks, presentations, and projects.
+Our goal is to treat others with respect in all of our workshops, classes, events, talks, presentations, projects, and virtual environments.

 What it Means to Be Awesome:

 - We treat others as they would like to be treated, acting from an assumption of mutual respect and good will.

 - We clarify misunderstandings, apologize for harm caused, and assume ignorance before malice.
 We are open to growth.

 - We offer our sincere help and support to those who request it.
 We remember what it’s like to be a beginner, and therefore offer the kind of help that benefits the learner, not our egos.

 - We allow others to speak without interruption, and resist the urge to “Well, actually…”